briankoser/offline-demo/README.md

     - python -m http.server 8000
     - Chrome Dev Tools
     - Life cycle loggers
+- Full example
+- Real-world use
+    - PWAs

-## Puns
+## Albums
-Cache as cache can
-Cache me ouside how bou dat
-Cache me if you can
-Cache money
-Cache or check
-Cache reward
-Cache a falling star and put it in your pocket
-Cache fire
 Johnny Cache
+Johnny Cache 2: Caching Fire (image: ring of fire) Cache Me If You Can
+Cache Me Outside How Bou Dat
+The Man in Beige
+Cache Money
+Information Superhighway Man
+Cache Reward
+I Walk the Line Mode Browser
+Cache or Check
-Cache cow
+Cache Cow
+Cache A Falling Star And Put It In Your Pocket
+Like the HTTP 308